SkymouseStudios/skymse-jekyll/_posts/2019-04-01-establishing-a-niche.md

 - Branding
 - Business
 author: Austin Graf
-title: 'Establishing a Niche: A Look at Etsy'
+title: 'Establishing a Small Business Niche: A Look at Etsy'
 subtitle: Etsy has built a platform that they know you will love.
-description: How to establish a niche market and the benefits and limitations of securing a niche.
+description: How to establish a niche market for your small business and the benefits and limitations of securing a niche.
 A review of Etsy, their marketing strategy, and their intended audience.
   Embracing niche markets to secure company success.
 img: "/library/images/blog/blog-etsy.png"